 There are many different online communities that brands can use to create community engagement and build brand advocacy.

-- Social Communities: A social community is a platform where users can connect to share content, experiences, and ideas.
+- Social Communities: A social community is a platform where users can connect to share community content, experiences, and ideas.
 The most common social community forms are Facebook, LinkedIn, and Twitter.
 Brands can use social communities to build relationships with their customers and create a space for customers to interact with each other.

-- Q&A Communities: A Q&A community is a platform where users can ask and answer questions relevant to their industry or profession.
+- Q&A Communities: A Q&A community is a platform where users can ask and answer questions about their industry or profession.
 The most well-known community is Quora.
 Brands can use Q&A communities to build thought leadership and provide a space for customers to get answers to their questions in real-time.

-- Customer Communities: A customer community is a platform where customers can connect to share ideas, experiences, and feedback about a brand or product.
+- Customer Communities: A customer community is a platform where customers can share ideas, experiences, and feedback about a brand or product.
 The most common form of a customer community is an online forum.
 The Apple Support Community is a perfect example of a consumer technology company using online communities for customer support.

 - Branded Communities: These are similar to developer communities but are less technical.
 They are designed to connect customers around a common interest.
 The Nike+ Community and SAP are good examples of online branded communities.